 Relationship with political settlement: Many systems will have a direct relationship with the political settlement, while others will not.
-Characterising a system's relationship with a country's political settlement will allow for contestation to be anticipated and prelikely have wastewater management systems designed to prevent flooding.
-These systems will be less relevant in cities in arid climates with little rainfall.
-Thus, systems that feature in a number of domains in a given city can be included on an ad hoc basis, as needed.
+Characterising a system's relationship with a country's political settlement will allow for contestation to be anticipated and preempted.

-empted.
 Some systems will help generate more rents and/or legitimacy for elites than others.
 In some instances, stakeholders wield power over systems due to their position within political settlements, while, in other cases, those with power over flows can intrude upon existing settlements.
 Finally, some fierce localised political contestations surrounding city systems may not be directly related to political settlements.